Higher Education Academic Credit Transfer Procedure

 3. The student will be notified that credit has been applied as per Item 3 of this Procedure.

-1. Prepare an annual report on the articulation agreement for noting by Institute/School Board and Curriculum Committee, detailing how many students have articulated that year and their results in their first semester of enrolment in their Federation University course.
+1. Prepare an annual report on the articulation agreement for noting by Institute/School Board, Curriculum Committee and Academic Board, detailing how many students have articulated that year and their results in their first semester of enrolment in their Federation University course.

 2. Articulation agreements must be reviewed, and credit mapping updated, when there are changes to the structures of the courses relevant to the agreement (external provider and Federation University).